 Visit the foundation’s website for full eligibility and application guidelines.

-Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in PDF format) to LSO@vanderbilt.edu by 5 p.m. on Thursday, Aug.
-8, 2019:
+Anyone interested in being considered as Vanderbilt’s nominee must submit the following (in a single PDF) to LSO@vanderbilt.edu by 5 p.m. on July 23, 2020.

-1. Brief (two-page maximum) research plan including summary budget; two pages max, references may be included on a separate page
+1. Brief research plan including summary budget; two pages max, references may be included on a separate page

 a.
 Budget guidelines: Up to 50 percent may be used for scholar compensation.
 No indirect costs are allowed.